tezos/tezos-mirror/docs/alpha/glossary.rst

     Baking_ rights are distributed to different accounts based on their available balance.
 Only a node_ that handles an account_ with baking_ rights is allowed to bake; blocks created by another node_ are invalid.
+    The baker selects transactions from the mempool_ to be included in the block_ it bakes.

     Using the tools provided by Nomadic Labs, baking_ is handled by a separate binary.

-_`Baking`/_`Endorsement rights`
+_`Baking`/_`Endorsing rights`
-    A delegate_ is allowed to bake/endorse a block_ if he holds the baking/endorsement right for that block_.
-At the start of a Cycle_, baking and endorsement rights are computed for all the block_ heights in the cycle_, based on the proportion of Rolls owned by each accounts.
+    A delegate_ is allowed to bake/endorse a block_ if he holds the baking/endorsing right for that block_.
+At the start of a Cycle_, baking and endorsing rights are computed for all the block_ heights in the cycle_, based on the proportion of Rolls owned by each accounts.

     For each block_ height, there are several accounts that are allowed to bake.